parallella/pal/QUESTIONS.md

   A: Bionic, newlib, uClibc, other?

 *Q: int dd or explicit structure type?
- A:
+ A: file descriptor..

 *Q: Should we have the ability to open device as stream, what does it mean?
- A: No, that is one level up.
+ A: No, that is one level up.(fifo=memory+state)

 *Q: Use argc/argv for passing variables?
- A: Yes
+ A: Make the argv of type void* args[], not just chars

 *Q: NAN, denormal numbers in math
  A: pass through (gigo)